thinkshout/thinkshout/blog/_posts/2014-06-27-navigating-entity-uris.md

 featured: false
 ---

-## Navigating Entity URIs: A Practical ExampleAt ThinkShout, most of our modules are based around the Entity system.
+## Navigating Entity URIs: A Practical Example

+At ThinkShout, most of our modules are based around the Entity system.
 After all, like most developers, we are big abstraction nerds.
 Entities enable some rad abstraction in Drupal land: our Registration Module lets you registration-enable any fieldable entity; the new version of Mailchimp lets you sync any fieldable entity with an email address with your Mailchimp lists; and our Salesforce module lets you sync any entity with a Salesforce object.

 Did you notice the little restriction I worked into my first two examples there?
 Mailchimp and Registration are only for “fieldable entities”.
 There are a lot of reasons for this, but one of the conveniences of fieldability is that it gives you a natural place to add your entity-specific stuff, like a registration form or a mailchimp list signup dialogue: display it with field API!
 Salesforce is different, though: it isn’t field-based.
 Instead, an individual “Salesforce Mapping” entity describes a synchronization relationship between a Drupal Entity Bundle (like a node content type of “event”) and a Salesforce Object Type (like a “Campaign”): there’s no need for any entity-side configuration -- or at least, there didn’t used to be.